top of page

 The Visitor Centre today is ...
 Buffalo Trace Distillery

-Journey with us to Kentucky and the oldest continuously operating distillery in the United States, a brilliant blend of bourbon and history.
+Buffalo Trace Distillery: the oldest continuously operating distillery in the United States.
+A brilliant blend of bourbon and history.

-a red brick building with a large buffalo trace logo and sign on its side, the entrance to the buffalo trace distillery, with the historic white water tower in the background
+a red brick building with a large buffalo trace logo and sign on its side, the entrance to the buffalo trace distillery visitor centre, with the historic white water tower in the background

-Not all historic transportation routes are still used or are as well known as Route 66.
+Not all historic transportation routes are still used, or are as well known as Route 66.
 Many have been lost to history.
-But here in Kentucky, the historic Buffalo Trace is forever remembered.
-The bison's migratory route has long gone, but the spirit named after it forms an integral part of Kentucky history.
+But in Kentucky, the historic Buffalo Trace is forever remembered.
+The bison's migratory route has long gone, but the bourbon that bears its name is now woven into Kentucky’s identity.

 buffalo trace distillery buildings, red brick old buildings with pipes over head and the white water tower standing in the middle, tall and prominent

-The brand's rich history, commitment to quality and innovative spirit, has made it an iconic figure in the world of American whiskey, attracting enthusiasts and connoisseurs from around the globe.
+The brand's rich history, commitment to quality and innovative spirit, has made it an iconic figure in the world of American whiskey, attracting enthusiasts and connoisseurs from around the globe to its visitor experiences.

 The brand, now owned by the Sazerac family, has weathered a few storms, quite literally in some cases, including a tornado, lightning strikes, flooding and even Prohibition, emerging stronger and more resilient each time.